 BONUS: 4 new holiday email templates from Campaign Monitor

 With some of the busiest months of the year around the corner, we want to make your emails stand out in the inbox so you can maximize your results.
 Make sure you exceed your goals by honing your holiday email strategy now.

 You can get started with our four new holiday templates today, preparing your most successful holiday emails yet.
-View the templates and start building your own right here.
+Explore the new templates and start building your own.

 It’s the most wonderful time of the year, so don’t miss out on the potential to convert new customers and expand your audience.
 But don’t focus solely on the revenue and miss out on the opportunity to say thank you to your loyal subscribers.

 After all, 80% of retail professionals say email marketing is their greatest driver of customer retention.
 The chaotic holiday season offers an opportunity for your company to prove the many ways your content can add value to your subscribers’ lives, whether that’s through incentives and offers, special deals, or content that says thank you.

 Follow these seven holiday email tips to elevate your next holiday-themed campaign and experience your merriest email marketing campaigns yet.